-Network Key Performance Indicator Reporting Scope Responsibility for performance Reporting Frequency Reporting Level Network Performance Transit Time - Infrastructure Configuration Capability 1 Coal Trains Only 2 ARTC Industry RCG Quarterly Pricing Zone Transit Time - Infrastructure Practical Capability 3 Coal Trains Only 4 ARTC Quarterly Pricing Zone Maximum Axle load 5 Coal only ARTC Industry RCG Quarterly Pricing Zone Maximum Speed 6 Coal only ARTC Industry RCG Quarterly Pricing Zone Train Length 7 Coal only ARTC Industry RCG Quarterly Pricing Zone System Performance Transit Time - Scheduled/Actual 8 Coal Trains Only ARTC Industry Quarterly Pricing Zone Infrastructure Maintenance Requirement (planned/actual) 9 ARTC Requirements ARTC Quarterly Pricing Zone Coal Chain Losses - ARTC cause 10 Coal only ARTC Quarterly Network Coal Chain Losses - non-ARTC cause 11 Coal only Industry Quarterly Network
+Network Key Performance Indicator Reporting Scope Responsibility for performance Reporting Frequenc y Reportin g Level Network Performance Transit Time - Infrastructure Configuration Capability Coal Trains Only ARTC Industry RCG Quarterly Pricing Zone Transit Time - Infrastructure Practical Capability Coal Trains Only ARTC Quarterly Pricing Zone Maximum Axle load Coal only ARTC Industry RCG Quarterly Pricing Zone Maximum Speed Coal only ARTC Industry RCG Quarterly Pricing Zone Train Length Coal only ARTC Industry RCG Quarterly Pricing Zone System Performance Transit Time - Scheduled/Actual Coal Trains Only ARTC Industry Quarterly Pricing Zone Infrastructure Maintenance Requirement (planned/actual) ARTC Requirements ARTC Quarterly Pricing Zone Coal Chain Losses - ARTC cause Coal only ARTC Quarterly Network Coal Chain Losses - non-ARTC cause Coal only Industry Quarterly Network

 A measure of transit time over the Network, delivered by the infrastructure given its configuration (alignment, grades, curves and associated permanent speed restrictions).
-Measured by simulated operation of a reference Indicative Service over the Network (excluding prevailing temporary speed restrictions).
+Measured by simulated operation of a Train within the Services Envelope over the Network (excluding prevailing temporary speed restrictions).
 Reported on the basis of average speed.

-2 Separate reporting will be undertaken in relation to an Indicative Service (or an average of Interim Indicative Services as applicable) over each Pricing Zone.
+Separate reporting will be undertaken in relation to a Train within the Services Envelope over each Pricing Zone.
 Reported performance will only relate to that on the Network.

-3 A measure of transit time over the Network, delivered by the infrastructure given its configuration (as measured by Transit Time - Infrastructure Configuration Capability) and maintenance requirements (including the simulated transit time impact of temporary speed restrictions).
-The transit time impact of temporary speed restrictions is determined by applying the temporary speeds restrictions in place on the Network to a simulation model designed to determine the total of time lost by reference Indicative Service subject to each temporary speed restriction.
+A measure of transit time over the Network, delivered by the infrastructure given its configuration (as measured by Transit Time - Infrastructure Configuration Capability) and maintenance requirements (including the simulated transit time impact of temporary speed restrictions).
+The transit time impact of temporary speed restrictions is determined by applying the temporary speeds restrictions in place on the Network to a simulation model designed to determine the total of time lost by reference a Train within the Services Envelope subject to each temporary speed restriction.
 Reported on the basis of average speed.

-4 Separate reporting will be undertaken in relation to an Indicative Service (or an average of Interim Indicative Services as applicable) over each Pricing Zone.
+Separate reporting will be undertaken in relation to a Train within the Services Envelope over each Pricing Zone.
 Reported performance will only relate to that on the Network.

-5 Lowest at any point in a Pricing Zone.
+Lowest at any point in a Pricing Zone.

-6 Lowest at any point in a Pricing Zone.
+Lowest at any point in a Pricing Zone.

-7 Lowest at any point in a Pricing Zone.
+&lt;sup>8 Lowest at any point in a Pricing Zone.
 Pricing Zone 1 is reliant on Port capability.

-8 A measure of transit time required by and used by the market.
+A measure of transit time required by and used by the market.
 Difference between schedule and actual Network entry time and Network exit time.
 Reported on the basis of average speed.

-9 Path usages required by ARTC.
+Path usages required by ARTC.
 Measured by reference to the long term planning requirement (as determined during annual sculpting), short term adjustments (daily train plan) and actual requirements.

-10 Path usages unavailable or cancelled due to actual system losses arising from ARTC.
+Path usages unavailable or cancelled due to actual system losses arising from ARTC.
 Measured by reference to the long term planning requirement (as determined in accordance with System Assumptions), short term adjustments (daily train plan) and actual requirements.
 Refer System True Up prescribed at Schedule 2 of the Indicative Access Holder Agreement.